bunqCommunity/bunqDesktopWiki/docs/index.md

-Welcome to the bunqDesktop Wiki here you can find usefull information and tricks for bunqDesktop
+Welcome to the bunqDesktop Wiki.
+Here you can find useful information and tips for bunqDesktop